AkashSingirikonda/proc-gen-castles/README.md

 5. The scene is rendered in the same way as previous projects.
   - A normal map from the material is passed to the fragment shader in addition to a flag to indicate if it should be used.

+Generic 3x3 Tiling system for Wave Function Collapse : Akash Singirikonda

+- Tiles are defined from wave function collapse by using strings which represent a 3x3 grid.
+Only tiles with matching edges can be placed together.
+These tiles are defined in ProceduralCastle::generateScene().
+- Tiles are defined as strings where the index of the character in the string represents the position in a 3x3 array.
+The first row of the array would correspond to the back of the asset, the last row the front of the asset.
+E corresponds to the outer face of a wall and W the inner face.
+So "EEEEWWEWW" would refer to an asset a wall on the left and front faces.
+This would be able to connect with an empty block ("EEEEEEEEE") on the left and front and with a block which only has a wall facing forward ("EEEEEEWWW") on the to the right of this block.
+- These strings are inserted into the the set of valid tiles to be used in wave function collapse by inserting into the vector tilestrings in ProceduralCastle::generateScene().

+Wave Function Collapse : Akash Singirikonda

+- Wave function collapse is implemented primarily in the classes "wfc", "cell", and "grid".
+- Wave function collapse was implemented on arbitrary tiles in 2D with the constraint that only edges of the same type can be matched with each other.
+It can be modified to work on arbitrary graphs, but is very slow in 3D.
+- If at any point in time the wave function collapse determines that a cell in a grid has no valid option, it will restart.
+(It doesn't do backtracking currently)
+- It can use any entropy function to detect which edges to collapse first.
+The current entropy function is just the number of options.
+This gives a dense grid.
+A function that prefers interior walls or absence of tiles can be used to get more disjoint grids.
+Three tiles that we didn't end up using, but created infrastructure were interior corners like "EWWWWWWWW" which can be placed to create a castle that's has a concave corner, "EWEWWWWWW" which can connect to a bridge connecting "buildings," and "EWEEWEEWE" which acts a bridge and connects bodies of buildings together which have the previous tiles.
+Additionally, to give these bridges twists and turns, we can use tiles like "EEEEWWEWE" and its rotations.
+- The castles were generated with just four types of tiles and various rotations of them.
+A tile with walls on 2 sides, a tile with walls on 1 side, a castle interior tiles, and a tile that represents the absence of an asset.

+Managing Assets : Rohit Panse

+- Assets were loaded from .obj files from from https://www.kenney.nl/assets/castle-kit.
+- They are loaded from .obj files with a parser that we wrote ourselves that handles .obj files with vertices, normals, and texture coordinates.
+- They are stored in the program with the PRIMITIVE_TYPE of PRIMITIVE_MESH.
+- Then they are mapped by hand to tilestrings that are created using the 3x3 tileset used above.
+- They are then mapped to different rotation components and offsets so that they can be placed according to the grid generated in wave function collapse.
+(The center of the assets according to the model matrix isn't the "center" of the asset, but a unique corner per asset)
+- On top of interior blocks of the castle, towers are placed with roofs.
+This forms the castle.

 Camera Work : Alexander Ivanov